The Texas DWI Statistics That Matter to You

 Beating a DWI in court requires a strong understanding of science and the legal system.
 Without one or the other, the odds of beating your case are slim to none—especially if you choose to represent yourself.
 Whether you need a Pearland DWI attorney or DWI defense anywhere else in Harris County, there’s a clear choice to protect your freedom.

 For fierce DWI representation in Houston, Texas, look no further than Mark Thiessen and the team at Thiessen Law Firm.
 As a Lawyer-Scientist and a 5-time Super Lawyer, Mark Thiessen possess both the knowledge and experience to beat even the most complicated DWI cases, even those with blood test results entered into evidence.
-Get first-hand DWI facts and advice from Mark himself in our free eBook!

 Need help fighting your case?
 Contact us today to schedule your free consultation.